Student Loan Calculator

 How do I calculate my student loan payment?

-Enter your total loan balance, interest rate, and repayment term into the calculator above.
-It uses the standard amortization formula to split your balance into equal monthly payments.
-For example, a $35,000 federal undergraduate loan at 6.53% over a 10-year standard plan works out to roughly $398 per month, with about $12,750 in total interest.
+Enter your total loan balance, interest rate, and repayment term.
+The calculator uses the standard fixed-payment amortization formula.
+For example, a $35,000 federal undergraduate loan at 6.52% over 10 years works out to about $398 per month, with about $12,733 in total interest.

 What are the current federal student loan interest rates?

-For loans first disbursed on or after July 1, 2024, the fixed rates are 6.53% for Direct Subsidized and Unsubsidized undergraduate loans, 8.08% for Direct Unsubsidized graduate loans, and 9.08% for Direct PLUS loans (graduate and parent borrowers).
-Federal rates are fixed for the life of the loan and are set each year based on the 10-year Treasury note auction.
+For Direct Loans first disbursed from July 1, 2026 through June 30, 2027, the fixed rates are 6.52% for undergraduate Direct Subsidized and Unsubsidized loans, 8.07% for graduate Direct Unsubsidized loans, and 9.07% for Direct PLUS loans.
+Federal rates are fixed for the life of each loan.

 How is student loan interest calculated?